typemill/docs/03-for-theme-developers/03-twig.md

     <ul class="main-menu">
       {{ macros.loop_over(navigation) }}
     </ul>
-These are only some small examples, how you can use Twig to create templates and themes for TYPEMILL.
+These are only some small examples of how you can use Twig to create templates and themes for TYPEMILL.
 In fact, you can do a lot more complex stuff with Twig.
 Just read the [official documentation](https://twig.sensiolabs.org/doc).